tenebrius1/tp/docs/DeveloperGuide.md

 ![Storage component diagram](images/StorageClassDiagram.png)

 The `Storage` component,
-* can save both address book data and user preference data in JSON format, and read them back into corresponding objects.
+* can save both CLITutors data and user preference data in JSON format, and read them back into corresponding objects.
-* inherits from both `AddressBookStorage` and `UserPrefStorage`, which means it can be treated as either one (if only the functionality of only one is needed).
+* inherits from both `CliTutorsStorage` and `UserPrefStorage`, which means it can be treated as either one (if only the functionality of only one is needed).
 * depends on some classes in the `Model` component (because the `Storage` component's job is to save/retrieve objects that belong to the `Model`)

 ### Common classes

-Classes used by multiple components are in the `seedu.addressbook.commons` package.
+Classes used by multiple components are in the `seedu.address.commons` package.

 --------------------------------------------------------------------------------------------------------------------
 ## **Implementation**

 This section describes some noteworthy details on how certain features are implemented.

-<div markdown="span" class="alert alert-info"> :information_source: **Note:** The lifelines for `Parser`s and `Command`s in the sequence diagrams should end at the destroy marker (X) but due to a limitation of PlantUML, the lifelines reach the end of diagram.
+<div markdown="span" class="alert alert-info"> :information_source: **Note:** The lifelines for `Parser` and `Command` classes in the sequence diagrams should end at the destroy marker (X) but due to a limitation of PlantUML, the lifelines reach the end of diagram.
 </div>

 ### Add feature